A more grounded look at what’s possible—and what still needs work

 The Crosstown does not automatically transform neighbourhoods.
 But it creates the conditions for change in three significant areas:

-2. Better Access to Jobs—But Barriers Remain
+2. Better Access to Jobs, But Barriers Remain

-3. Public Realm Improvements That Need to Match Community Priorities
+4. Public Realm Improvements That Need to Match Community Priorities

 A More Connected Future—Shaped Together

-How do we ensure that the change strengthens existing communities rather than pushing them to the margins?
+The question now is not whether the LRT will bring change, but how do we ensure that the change strengthens existing communities rather than relegating them to the margins?

-If we get it right, the Crosstown can help build a more inclusive, economically vibrant, and connected midtown Toronto.
+If we get it right, the Crosstown LRT can help build a more inclusive, economically vibrant, and connected midtown Toronto.
 If we don’t, we risk repeating old patterns.

 About the ILEO Initiative